On infinitesimal contraction analysis for hybrid systems: Preliminaries

 Before we proceed, we make a number of remarks about the preceding Assumption.

-\begin{rem}[Zeno] Since our results below will strongly leverage the fact that the hybrid system flow is everywhere locally a composition of a finite number of differentiable flows and resets, we cannot easily extend our approach to accommodate Zeno trajectories.
-(However, we note that approaches other than our own can accommodate \emph{sliding}~\cite{Bernardo:2014nx, Fiore:2016fj}, which is a particular kind of Zeno phenomenon.) \end{rem}
+\begin{rem}[Zeno and forward completeness] Since our results below will strongly leverage the fact that the hybrid system flow is everywhere locally a composition of a finite number of differentiable flows and resets, we cannot easily extend our approach to accommodate Zeno trajectories.

-\begin{rem}[continuity of hybrid system flow] Trajectories cannot be infinitesimally contractive wherever the flow is discontinuous.
-To see this, note that the construction of the path--length distance metric $d_t$ below and its compatibility with the topology of the hybrid quotient space $\mcM_t$ ensures the distance between trajectories on either side of a discontinuity will grow linearly with time. \end{rem}

-\begin{rem}[support sets of $\Rt$--connected paths] Note that Assumption~\ref{assum:system} already suffices to ensure the conditions in Assumptions~\ref{assum:flow}.2--\ref{assum:flow}.3 hold in regions where guards do not ``overlap'', i.e. where the intersection of their closures is empty, $\cl{\G}_{j,j'}\cap\cl{\G}_{j,j''} = \emptyset$.
-Where guards do overlap ($\cl{\G}_{j,j'}\cap\cl{\G}_{j,j''} \ne \emptyset$), Assumption~\ref{assum:flow}.3 does not require that \emph{all} trajectories along a path undergo the same sequence of discrete state transitions, only that the path's domain contains an open dense subset wherein each connected component undergoes the same sequence of discrete state transitions on finite time horizons; see~Fig.~\ref{fig:assum} for an illustration.
+By excluding Zeno, we ensure that all trajectories exist uniquely on infinite forward time horizons, i.e.\ $T = \infty$ in Proposition~\ref{prop:trajectories}.

 \end{rem}